About the Project

 A restructured and managed Common Chart of Accounts (CCOA), combined with standardized financial reports, will provide the campus with the opportunity for a singular, unified financial tool that will improve training and unify processes on campus.
 Core financial management training will be standardized across campus which will bolster compliance and mitigate the impacts of employee attrition on departments.
 Training will be further augmented by the development of reference guides and job aids.

 The UC Office of the President (UCOP) has adopted Oracle and the new CCOA, both for their internal financial reporting and UC-wide financial reporting.
-UC San Diego and UC Merced are currently utilizing the new chart and Oracle.
-UC Davis, UC Riverside, and UCLA are currently implementing Oracle, and will also go live with the new chart and new system simultaneously.
+UCOP, UC San Diego, UC Merced, UC Riverside, UC Davis and ANR are currently utilizing the new chart and Oracle Financials.
+UCLA is currently implementing Oracle, and will also go live with the new chart and new system simultaneously.
 UC San Francisco and UC Berkeley already operate on a chart similar to the CCOA, so they do not expect significant chart changes and are staying with their current PeopleSoft systems.
 UC Irvine may retrofit its current Kuali system with the new chart and is evaluating moving to Oracle.
 UC Santa Cruz is expected to remain on Banner.

 Systems Sunsetting

-Features within Oracle Financials Cloud will replace TOE, TOF, Gateway, and GUS.
+Features within Oracle Financials Cloud will replace TOE, TOF, and GUS.
 Portions of the GMC may remain in place to provide support for some Concur functions.
-Additionally, we expect new reporting tools in place to replace Hyperion prior to July 2024.
+Additionally, we expect new reporting tools in place prior to go-live.
 As we learn more about the functionality and fit of OFC, we will identify solutions based on business requirements if there are essential capabilities that cannot be accommodated by the product.

 There are various reasons: